ashmitchamoli/A-Shell/README.md

 - Main implementation in `jobs.c`

 ### `bg`
 Changes the state of a stopped background process to running in the background.
-It does nothing is the background job is already running.
+It does nothing if the background job is already running.
 - Main implementation in `jobs.c`